mrandri19/comments-as-a-graph/README.md

 custom compiled (via emscripten) to shrink it to 1.8MB instead of 2.4MB.

-The panning and zooming is provided by [svg-pan-zoom](https://github.com/ariutta/svg-pan-zoom) and the minimap was implemented by me by rendering the svg graph to a canvas.
+The panning and zooming is provided by [svg-pan-zoom](https://github.com/ariutta/svg-pan-zoom) and the minimap was implemented by rendering the svg graph to a canvas.